Herob527/vue-categorise-frontend/README.md

 - [ ] Add possibility to handle more than just one project
 - [ ] Handle multiple languages
 - [ ] Configuration panel
+- [ ] Take a look on components library